seankmartin/skm-foam/phd/07-03-2022-SOP-symposium.md

 ## Shane O'Mara - "Do psychologists dream of electric chatbots?
 The brave new world of competence without comprehension"

-- Shane thinks that the peer-reviewed research is moving much more slowly than the field is going, so twitter and the likes can actual be a good way to get the latest research.
+- [SPEAKER] thinks that the peer-reviewed research is moving more slowly than the field is going, so twitter and the likes can actual be a good way to get the latest research.
 - Ethics - biased AI and biased data lead to IRL bias.
 - There is thoughts about the federal trade commission looking into this.
 - Idea of the systems being stochastic parrots (they can repeat what they have heard, but they don't really understand it, and do so with some randomness).
 - Perhaps there will be a decrease in the hype around AI, and a move towards more realistic expectations, and then after that there might be a resurgence in the usage of AI.
 - Only two centres in the world are currently capable of running chatGPT.
-- An AI bot trained as a guard couldn't detect snake style video game cardboard box sneaking (TODO for me, need to look into this one).
+- An AI bot trained as a guard couldn't detect snake style video game cardboard box sneaking.
 - Med chat GPT is coming in as well apparently.
 Also is using chat GPT to correct your language cheating?
 - Github co-pilot has just released some data on an A/B tests, and it reduces time to reduce the task by about 50%.
 - Blade runner and do androids dream of electric sheep.
 - Starry AI generates anime style images.
 - Bing actually provides some references for what it is talking about.
-- Diederik Stapel perfomed huge research fraud.
+- Diederik Stapel perfomed research fraud.
 - Are we reaching the limits of the big applications we can currently use AI for?
 What might change?
 - These tools will enchance productivity and to initiate, for example, happy to use excelformulabot to create your formulae and avoid having to work with deep excel knowledge.
 - ChatGPT, DeepL, google translate give us great tools to work cross country.